 Do I have to sell my house if I’m getting divorced?

 You do not necessarily have to sell your house if you are getting divorced.
-One of the spouses can keep the house, but will usually need to give the other spouse, that spouse’s share of the equity they would have received had the house been sold.
+One of the spouses can keep the house, but will usually need to give the other spouse the equity they would have received if the house had been sold.
 There may also be issues of refinancing that may impact keeping the home.
 It is possible in certain circumstances for a spouse seeking alimony to be awarded the house as part of the alimony claim.